*First written July 2025, updated November 2025.*

 3 Set up manual payments

-You can change your settings to accept payments manually, not automatically.
-You have one week to accept the charge and if you do not, it does not go through and cancels automatically. https://help.shopify.com/en/manual/payments/payment-authorization#set-up-manual-payment-capture
+When an order comes in, you have one week to accept the charge and if you do not, it does not go through and cancels automatically. https://help.shopify.com/en/manual/payments/payment-authorization#set-up-manual-payment-capture

 If your store is configured to capture funds manually, then make sure that you get paid by capturing every payment that has the Authorized status as soon as possible.